 Source: Data from European Centre for Disease Prevention and Control.
 Note: 7 days moving average.

-The COVID-19 pandemic can be represented as three major waves in addition to a stealth phase, all of which illustrative of the diffusion cycle of a pandemic.
+The onset of the COVID-19 pandemic in 2020 can be represented as four major waves, all of which are illustrative of the diffusion cycle of a pandemic.

-- Fourth wave (late pandemic).
-From June 2020, the majority of advanced economies were back to normal operations under social distancing measures.
+- Third wave (adaption).
+From June 2020, most advanced economies were back to operations under social distancing measures.
 Several major developing economies were at their peak level of diffusion.
 For instance, in early July 2020, Latin American countries, including Brazil, surpassed the United States in the number of reported cases.
 Further, the United States saw a significant second wave of infections in part because of social unrest placed millions in close proximity and inappropriate social distancing once activities were reopened.
-The growth of the amount of testing also results in a larger number of confirmed cases, even if the rate of infection can remain similar.
-In March 2020, about 100,000 COVID tests per day were undertaken in the United States, a figure that increased to 600,000 tests per day by June 2020.
+Demand patterns began to shift as demand deferred during the lockdowns resumed and stimulus packages were implemented.